MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/creating-an-rfc-in-an-sap-system.md

 ms.suite: ""
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "RFC, how to create"
-  - "RFC, creating"
 ms.assetid: 35937183-fc1e-49cd-8a75-8f62effe0013
 caps.latest.revision: 3
 author: "MandiOhlinger"
 ms.author: "mandia"
 manager: "anneta"
 ---
-# Creating an RFC in an SAP System
+# Create and send an RFC in SAP
-This section lists high-level tasks to be performed on the SAP system to create an RFC.
-Each of these tasks in turn involves detailed procedures.
-You must contact your SAP administrator for performing these tasks or refer to the SAP documentation.
+Lists high-level tasks to complete on the SAP system to create an RFC.
+Each task may involve very detailed procedures.
+As a result, we recommend contacting your SAP administrator to complete these tasks, or refer to the SAP guidance.

-### To create an RFC
+## Create an RFC

 1. Start the SAP GUI.